Australian cricket team in England in 1921

 Australia won the 1921 Ashes series held in England.
-They won the first three matches against England, which meant that they had won eight in succession, an unequalled sequence in Ashes Tests, following the 5-0 drubbing they had administered to England in the 1920–21 season in Australia.
+They won the first three matches against England, which meant that they had won eight in succession, an unequalled sequence in Ashes Tests, following the 5–0 drubbing they had administered to England in the 1920–21 season in Australia.
 The last two matches of the Test series were drawn.
-England chose 30 different players across the five Tests - still the record for the most players used by one side in a series.
+England chose 30 different players across the five Tests — still the record for the most players used by one side in a series.

 In addition to the Test matches, the Australian team played first-class matches against all the major teams in England, plus some less important matches.
-In all, they played 38 matches, winning 22 of them, drawing 14 and losing just twice, both times towards the end of the season.
+In all, they played 38 matches, winning 22 of them, drawing 14 and losing just twice towards the end of the season.